 Ontario Superior Court of Justice to hear constitutional challenge involving access to sterile injection equipment in federal prisons

-TORONTO – On November 4 and 5, 2019, the Ontario Superior Court of Justice will hear the application in Simons et al v.
+TORONTO – On March 6, 2020, the Ontario Superior Court of Justice will hear the application in Simons et al v.
 Canada, a constitutional challenge brought by former prisoner Steven Simons, the Canadian HIV/AIDS Legal Network and other community organizations against the Government of Canada over its failure to provide prisoners with access to sterile injection equipment in federal prisons.

 Rates of HIV and Hepatitis C in federal prisons are significantly higher than in the rest of the population, and sharing needles to inject drugs is a primary cause of the transmission of these diseases within prisons.
 The availability of drugs in prisons, and widespread injection drug use by prisoners, are acknowledged facts of life in Canadian federal prisons.
 However, access to sterile injection equipment is prohibited or severely restricted for prisoners.
 The pilot prison needle exchange program recently introduced by the Correctional Service of Canada has only been implemented in six of 43 federal prisons, leaving the vast majority of prisoners without the vital protection provided by sterile injection equipment.
 In this case, the applicants will argue that the government’s restrictions on providing sterile injection equipment violates the rights of prisoners under section 7 and section 15 of the Canadian Charter of Rights and Freedoms, and are not justified in a free and democratic society.